 The group behind the world’s first cross-border carbon capture and storage scheme (CCS) said, following successful technical verification of a pilot project in September 2024, that it is effectively open for business.
 The project is now awaiting the Danish authorities’ approval for permanent storage, with an ambition that Greensand will be the first operational CO2 storage facility in the EU and will start storing CO2 by the end of 2025.

-With the completion of the ship’s hull, the group said the vessel enters its next phase of construction, which includes retrofitting, commissioning, testing and sea trials.
+With the completion of the ship’s hull and the vessel’s launch, the group said the vessel enters its next phase, which includes retrofitting, commissioning, testing and sea trials.

 The milestone follows a series of major developments in the Greensand project.
 In December 2024, INEOS and its partners Harbour Energy and Nordsøfonden made the final investment decision to move ahead with full-scale CO2 storage operations in the Nini Field.